-- Here is also available the list of related conference abstracts and (under)graduate thesis with progress results of the main researcher or contributors to this project.
+- If interested, here is the full list of related conference abstracts and/or (under)graduate thesis with progress results of the main researcher or the contributors to this project.

 Application of a line laser scanner for bed form tracking in a laboratory flume